ParallelMaths/parallel/pages/primary-jmc-2.md

 # Primary JMC quiz 2

 * Answer all of the questions in 5 minutes - if you're unsure of the answer, make a guess before you hit submit.
-* Hit SUBMIT when the tutor tells you time is up.
 * No calculators allowed.